adobe/spectrum-css/.changeset/deep-sloths-fetch.md

 ### Actionbar S2 Migration

-Action bar now has some updated colors, corner radius, icons and outline has been removed.
-The default and emphasized variant now have a light and dark mode theme.
+Action bar now has some updated colors, corner radius, and icons.
+There's a new look to the default and emphasized variants and each have a custom touch in both light and dark themes.

+The emphasized has changed from an `accent` background color to a `neutral` background color.

 #### New tokens